SandyRodger/LS215_computational_thinking/L2_string_and_text_processing.md

 ## [8.
 Matching Parentheses](https://launchschool.com/lessons/08996120/assignments/bb6d711f)

+  - 1st go: 2 hours
+  - 2nd go: 1 hour
+    - I used a clever regex match method to extract the parentheses, but it didn't actually make the code more succinct.
+The original solution was 7 lines shorter.

 ## [9	Sentiment Analysis 1](https://launchschool.com/lessons/08996120/assignments/46f6d954)

 - Here I learnt that if you use a code block inside the `reduce` function, you must remember to return the value.
 Blocks do not implicitly return in JS.
-ALternatively you can forgo the curly braces and do it all in a callback function.
+Alternatively you can forgo the curly braces and do it all in a callback function.

 ## [10	Sentiment Analysis 2](https://launchschool.com/lessons/08996120/assignments/74d8d8ca)